Without a doubt, one of the most overlooked strategies to burn fat, balance hormones, and recharge energy, is to get natural sunlight.

 Sunlight into your retina is a very important nutrient.
 SUNGLASSES OFF!
 I wish I could hold up a sign, on a busy street with this very message.
-Wearing sunglasses is like planting a tree, watering it and asking it to grow.
+Wearing sunglasses is like planting a tree, watering it, and asking it to grow.

-So, be sure to keep sunglasses (and eye glasses) OFF to get the full benefits.
+So, be sure to keep sunglasses (and eyeglasses) OFF to get the full benefits.

 The concern linking the sun with skin cancer is misdirected.
-Of course we need to practice sensible sun exposure.
+Of course, we need to practice sensible sun exposure.
 This just means gradually building up your tolerance to the sun.
 Daily sunshine on your bare skin and in your eyes (without looking directly into the sun) is ESSENTIAL to a Fit n Healthy life.
-Those who burn easy need to look more to optimizing their diet with healthy oils and proper nutrition.
+Those who burn easily need to look more to optimizing their diet with healthy oils and proper nutrition.
 Healthy people can be in the sun.
 If this isn’t you, then it’s a sign to look to a better diet.

 Sunlight Tip #3: Create a good daily routine around healthy sun exposure.